2016 attack on the Saudi diplomatic missions in Iran: Incursion

 About several thousand demonstrators gathered near the embassy on Saturday night to protest and strongly condemn the execution of Sheikh Nimr.
 The rally began quietly, but some participants attempted to storm the building by climbing the embassy's fence, breaking down the door, throwing around papers on the roof and seizing the Saudi flag.
 The protesters chanted, "Death to the Al Saud [family]", the ruling family of Saudi Arabia among other slogans.
 It later turned violent after demonstrators began throwing petrol bombs and Molotov cocktails at the embassy and then broke into the compound.
 The police arrived and dispersed protesters from the embassy premises and extinguished the fire.

-In Mashhad, Iran's second largest city, demonstrators also set fire at the Saudi consulate and torn down the Saudi flag.
+In Mashhad, Iran's second largest city, demonstrators also set fire at the Saudi consulate and tore down the Saudi flag.

 Reactions

 Iran

 Supreme Leader of Iran Ali Khamenei condemned the attacks and known it as "a very bad and wrong incident".
 Also, he declared that: "like the British embassy attack before it, this was against the country (Iran) and Islam, and I didn't like it."

 Iranian President Hassan Rouhani condemned the attacks while at the same time he also condemned the execution of Nimr al-Nimr.
 He blamed the attacks on "extremist individuals".
 He has pledged to protect the security of foreign missions and prosecute those responsible for attacking Saudi diplomatic posts, in a series of messages posted on his Twitter account moments after the attack.
 On 6 January, President Rouhani has asked the Iranian judiciary to immediately prosecute the attackers invoked.
 He said by punishing the attackers and those who orchestrated this obvious offense, his government should put an end once and forever to such damage and insults to Iran's dignity and national security."

 The Iranian authorities have expressed regret over the attacks and arrested at least 40 individuals in connection to the attack.

 Five days later on January 7, 2016, Iran's foreign ministry made the claim that Saudi warplanes had "deliberately" targeted its embassy to Yemen in the city of Sana'a.
 Iran's report included claims that,"a number of the building's guards" had been injured as a result of the bombing.
 Despite this assertion San'aa residents and the Associated Press have reported that the embassy suffered no visible damage.
 Currently General Ahmad Asseri from the Saudi-led coalition is investigating Iran's allegations.

 On 24 January, Iranian judiciary spokesman Gholam-Hossein Mohseni-Eje'i announced on state TV that they arrested around 100 people involved in the attack.
 Some of them were later released.